-- In contrast, the post-Helsinki repression of human rights groups in Czechoslovakia and the Soviet Union remains evidence of the possible deterioration in the observance of human rights in those countries.
+12. In contrast, the post-Helsinki repression of human rights groups in Czechoslovakia and the Soviet Union remains evidence of the possible deterioration in the observance of human rights in those countries.
 Amnesty International noted in March that since the resolution of the World Psychiatry Congress last September condemning Soviet use of psychiatry to suppress dissidents, 14 Soviet citizens had been committed to mental institutions for their political beliefs.
-Following the adoption of the new Soviet constitution last Autumn, constitutions of the constituent republics have been rewritten, apparently continuing the process of "russification" of non-Russian However, public demonstrations against the areas. suppression of the Georgian language forced a review of the provisions of the Georgian constitution, and opposition in Armenia and Azerbaijan has obliged authorities to retain Armenian and Azerbaijani as official state languages.
-Reports have filtered out of Romania during the last few months of the possibly brutal suppression of dissatisfied miners in the Jiu valley last Summer, and of the incarceration of dissenters in psychiatric hospitals.
-International attention has also been focused on the alleged repression of the Hungarian minority in Romania. - 13.
-Because of the Belgrade Meeting, Eastern régimes have been especially adamant during the period of this report in claiming that Western countries have no right to concern themselves with the question of human rights in Eastern countries.
+Following the adoption of the new Soviet constitution last autumn, constitutions of the constituent republics have been re-written, apparently continuing the process of "russification" on non-Russian areas.
+However. public demonstrations against the suppression of the Georgian language forced a review of the provisions of the Georgian constitution, and in Armenia and Azerbaijani opposition has obliged authorities to re-instate local state languages.
+Reports have filtered out of Romania during the last few months of the possibly brutal suppression of dissatisfied miners in the Jiu vallety last summer, and of the incarceration of dissenters in psychiatric hospitals.
+International attention has also been focussed on alleged repression of the Hungarian minority in Romania.

+Because of the Belgrade Meeting, Eastern régimes have 13. been especially adamant during the period of this report in claiming that Western countries have no right to concern themselves with the question of human rights in Eastern countries.
 They have charged Western governments, media and concerned individuals and groups, with "interfering" in their internal affairs, in contravention of Principle VI in the Final Act.
-There have been increasing attempts over this last period, especially by the USSR, to link dissidents with Western intelligence services and to allege that wescaldeliberately trying to overthrow social the spread of "bourgeois ideology".
-At the same the same that the spread of "bourgeois ideology".
-At the same that the spread of "bourgeois ideology".
-At the same that the spread of "bourgeois ideology".
-At the same that the spread of "bourgeois ideology".
-At the same that the spread of "Iundamental" social/economic rights supposedly guaranteed by "socialist humanitarianism" in the East.
+There have been increasing attempts over this last period, especially by the USSR, to link dissidents with Western intelligence services and to allege that Western countries in supporting them are deliberately trying to overthrow socialist régimes through the spread of "bourgeois ideology".
+At the same time some Eastern countries. such as the USSR and Czechoslovakia at Belgrade, have felt sufficiently on the defensive to justify launching their own campaigns of criticisms of alleged Western non-observance of human rights, especially the "fundamental" social/economic rights supposedly guaranteed by "socialist humanitarianism" in the East.
 Eastern proposals in the human rights field at Belgrade reflected this approach.